percona/k8spsmdb-docs/docs/custom-registry.md

 7. When the custom registry image is available, edit the the `image:` option in `deploy/operator.yaml` configuration file with a Docker Repo + Tag string (it should look like `docker-registry.default.svc:5000/psmdb/percona-server-mongodb:{{ mongodb44recommended }}`)

+!!! note
-**NOTE**: If the registry requires authentication, you can specify the `imagePullSecrets` option for all images.
+    If the registry requires authentication, you can specify the `imagePullSecrets` option for all images.

 8. Repeat steps 3-5 for other images, and update corresponding options in the `deploy/cr.yaml` file.

+!!! note
-**NOTE**: Don’t forget to set [upgradeoptions.apply](operator.md#upgradeoptions-apply) option to `Disabled`.
+    Don’t forget to set [upgradeoptions.apply](operator.md#upgradeoptions-apply)
+    option to `Disabled`.
 Otherwise [Smart Upgrade functionality](update.md#operator-update-smartupdates) will try using the image recommended by the Version Service instead of the custom one.

 9. Now follow the standard Percona Operator for MongoDB [installation instruction](./openshift.html)